pypyr/pypyr-aws/README.rst

 pypyraws.steps.s3fetchyaml
 ==========================
-Fetch a yaml file from s3 and put the json values into context.
+Fetch a yaml file from s3 and put the yaml structure into context.

 Required input context is: